travertischio/redux-auth/README.md

 ## Configuration
 ### signInAuthWrapper

-Use this property allows to overwrite default UserAuthWrapper HOC of sign in page.
+Use this property to overwrite default UserAuthWrapper HOC of sign in page.

 #### Usage
 First you need to define your custom UserAuthWrapper HOC: